 Research has indicated that apple cider vinegar has a variety of potential benefits, including:

 • Lower after-meal glucose levels

 • Reduced fasting morning glucose when taken at bedtime

 In a study from Arizona State University, subjects took a drink of 20 grams of apple cider vinegar, 40 grams of water, and 1 teaspoon of saccharin with each meal.
 (I think stevia might be better than saccharin.)
-Those with insulin resistance who drank the vinegar had 34% lower postprandial (after-meal) glucose compared to controls.
+Those with insulin resistance who drank the vinegar had 34 percent lower postprandial (after-meal) glucose compared to controls.

 These postprandial benefits had been found before.
 It was thought that vinegar might slow the absorption of carbohydrate into the blood, or slow the breakdown of starches into sugars.
 This effect would mimic the effect of drugs like acarbose (brand name Precose).